BestTimesToVisit.com Logo

 cultural

-Immerse yourself in the vibrant rhythms and elaborate costumes of a traditional Kandyan dance performance, a captivating display of Sri Lankan heritage.
-Combine this with a visit to the sacred Temple of the Tooth Relic in Kandy, experiencing the spiritual heart of the island, especially during the evening 'puja' (offering) ceremony.
+Experience the vibrant rhythms and elaborate costumes of traditional Kandyan dance in Kandy, a captivating display of Sri Lankan heritage.
+Combine this with a visit to the sacred Temple of the Tooth Relic, especially during the evening 'puja' ceremony when the air is thick with incense and devotion.

 activity